-¶6-Immediately following the close of the last District Assembly previous to the General Assembly, to send a copy of the memorials adopted by the District to the Chairman of the Polity Committee for classification (Section 110, ¶2).
+M6-Immediately following the close of the last District Assembly previous to the General Assembly, to send a copy of the memorials adopted by the District to the Chairman of the Polity Committee, and also to send 500 copies of said memorials to the General Secretary for distribution at the General Assembly (Section 83, ¶14).
+(Memorials to be in printed form, twin pages on a sheet of paper measuring 6x81⁄2 inches over all, and printed on one side only.
+Each separate resolution shall bear the name of the district submitting same.)